 The relevant international law governing high seas migratory fish stocks is well known.
 The main uncertainty which arises is which treaty regime applies.
-In particular, while the 1982 UN Convention on the Law of the Sea (hereafter referred to as the 1982 UN Convention) provides the basic global regime that is accepted by virtually all countries, the situation is less straight forward with the Agreement for the Implementation of the Provisions of the United Nations Convention and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, (referred to hereafter as the 1995 UN Fish Stocks Agreement).
+In particular, while the 1982 UN Convention on the Law of the Sea (hereafter referred to as the 1982 UN Convention) provides the basic global regime that is accepted by virtually all countries, the situation is less straight forward with the Agreement for the Implementation of the Provisions of the United Nations Convention on the Law of the Sea of 10 December 1982 relating to the Conservation and Management of Straddling Fish Stocks and Highly Migratory Fish Stocks, (referred to hereafter as the 1995 UN Fish Stocks Agreement).
 This is so because only a limited number of Parties to the Convention for the Conservation of Southern bluefin Tuna (hereafter referred to as SBT Convention) are also Parties to that Agreement.
 Likewise, not all actual or prospective cooperating non members are party to the 1995 UN Fish Stocks Agreement.